 The Clovelly Estate Company will keep your Personal Identification Information for six years and your Guest reservation and booking data within our hotel Property Management Systems for six years.
 Once this time period has expired, we will delete your data by automatically removing it from our CRM and PMS systems.

-The Clovelly Estate Company would like to send you information about products and services of ours that we think you might like, as well as those of our partner companies.
+The Clovelly Estate Company would like to send you information about products and services of ours that we think you might like.

 If you have agreed to receive marketing, you may always opt out later.

 You have the right at any time to stop The Clovelly Estate Company from contacting you for marketing purposes or giving your data to other members of the Clovelly Estate Company Group.